denbykov/upVibe-server/docs/business/file_management.md

     "uuid": "uuid",
 }
 ```
+This plugin should also provide an API for getting source id by the url(getSource method), and an API for url normalization(normalizeUrl).
 - Parser
 This plugin is responsible for the communication with parsing workers.
 For example, the amqp message produced by this plugin should look like one of the following:
 ```json